Theta-graph and diffeomorphisms of some 4-manifolds

-of the isotopy extension and the projection, by an argument of embedding calculus and by their explicit construction of a 1-parameter family.

 In this paper, we attempt to extend some of the results of \cite{BG} to 4-manifolds that may not be diffeomorphic to $D^3\times S^1$.
-More precisely, we use the technique of graph surgery given in \cite{Wa1} to construct 4-manifold bundles, and show their nontriviality by using invariants.
-Here, the invariant we use is a twisted analogue of Kontsevich's characteristic class of smooth bundles (\cite{Kon}), and differs from that in \cite{BG}.
-The invariant in this paper is defined by extending the 3-manifold invariant of Julien March\'{e} and Christine Lescop that counts ``equivariant triple intersection'' in configuration space (\cite{Mar, Les1, Les2}) to 4-manifolds with more general local coefficient system including those of Lie algebra.
+More precisely, we use the technique of graph surgery given in \cite{Wa1,Wa2} to construct 4-manifold bundles over $S^1$, and show their nontriviality by using invariants.
+Here, the invariant we use is a twisted analogue of Kontsevich's characteristic class of smooth bundles (\cite{Kon}), and is defined in a quite different way from that of \cite{BG}.
+The invariant in this paper is defined by extending the 3-manifold invariants of Julien March\'{e} and Christine Lescop that count ``equivariant triple intersection'' in configuration space (\cite{Mar, Les1, Les2}) to 4-manifolds with more general local coefficient system including those of Lie algebra.
 Main ideas in the definition and computation of the invariant of this paper are included in \cite{Les1, Les2}, which is analogous to those by Greg Kuperberg and Dylan Thurston \cite{KT} for $\Z$ homology 3-spheres.
-Similar invariants of 3-manifolds with Lie algebra local coefficient system were defined in \cite{AxSi, Kon, Fuk, BC, CS}.
+Similar invariants of 3-manifolds with Lie algebra local coefficient system were given in \cite{AxSi, Kon, Fuk, BC, CS}.

-Our approach can be considered different from that of \cite{BG} in the sense that ours can give nontrivial elements that cannot be obtained from homotopy groups of the space of embeddings from $S^1$ into a closed 4-manifold by isotopy extension.
-It should be mentioned that our construction is obtained by the ``barbell implantation'' given in \cite[\S{6}]{BG}, as written there, which looks quite simpler than our description.
+Our approach can be considered different from that of \cite{BG} in the sense that ours can give nontrivial elements that cannot be detected by a direct application of their method.
+It should be mentioned that our construction is obtained by the ``barbell implantation'' given in \cite[\S{6}]{BG}, as written there, which looks quite simpler than our construction.